dernorberto/dernorberto.github.io/pancakes.md

 ### Directions

-1. Combine flour, sugar, baking powder, baking soda, and salt;
+1. Combine dry ingredients: flour, sugar, baking powder, baking soda, and salt;
-2. Combine eggs, vegetable oil, and whole milk;
+2. Combine wet ingrediants: eggs, vegetable oil, and whole milk;
 3. Combine the two bowls and mix together gently with a rubber spatula.
-The batter SHOULD STILL BE LUMPY with a few dry streaks of flour.
+The batter **SHOULD STILL BE LUMPY** with a few dry streaks of flour.
 Don’t overmix the pancakes!
 4. Heat a non-stick griddle or frying pan over medium high heat (level 6-7).
-Pour, brown on both sides and serve hot.

----

-## Recipe (the first one)

-* Source: not quite sure, very standard;
-* Outcome: not very thick, work quite well on non-stick without oil or butter.
-Yields ok pancakes

-### Ingredients

-* 190 g all-purpose flour
-* 10 g baking powder
-* 5 g salt
-* 10 g white sugar
-* 295 ml milk
-* 2 eggs
-* 10-20g butter, melted

-### Directions

-1. In a large bowl, sift together the flour, baking powder, salt and sugar.
-2. Make a well in the center and pour in the milk, egg and melted butter (60sec 450W); mix until smooth.
-3. Heat a non-stick griddle or frying pan over medium high heat (level 6-7).
 Pour, brown on both sides and serve hot.